-Some Keenetic models are equipped with USB ports to which USB printers can be connected, and a built-in print server in the router will help make it networkable and accessible for all home devices.
+Some Keenetic models are equipped with USB ports to which USB printers can be connected, and a built-in print server in the router will help make it accessible for all home devices in your local network.

-1. Keenetic 4G model is equipped with a USB port for connecting compatible 3G/4G USB modems.
-Printer connection is not supported in this model.
+1. KN-1210, and KN-1211 models are equipped with a USB port for connecting compatible 3G/4G USB modems.
+Printer connection is not supported in these models.

 3. GDI printers are not supported.
 GDI (Graphics Device Interface) printing system is usually used on budget printers.
 A GDI printer is sometimes called a Windows printer.
-They use a special driver for printing when computer resources are used to process print commands and rasterization data.
+They use a special printer driver when computer resources are used to process print commands and rasterization data.

 4. CAPT printers are not supported.
 CAPT (Canon Advanced Printing Technology) is a type of GDI.
-You will find an example list of such CAPT printers in the article 'List of supported printers'.
+You will find an example list of such CAPT printers in the article 'Supported printers list'.

-1. Connect the printer to the USB connector on the router.
-It is recommended to use a direct connection when connecting the printer (do not use a USB extension cord).
-If necessary, use a small USB extension cord up to 1 meter.
+1. Connect the printer to the USB port on the router.
+When connecting the printer, it is recommended to use a direct connection (do not use a USB extension cord).
+If necessary, use a short USB extension cord up to 1 meter.

-2. On the 'System dashboard' home page, make sure that the connected printer is detected and visible in the 'USB drives and printers' information panel.
+3. On the 'System dashboard' page, ensure that the connected printer is detected and visible in the 'USB drives and printers' information panel.
 The printer status must be 'Ready'.

 Click on the link 'USB disks and printers' to go to the 'Applications' page.

 4. on the 'Applications' page, you can manage the connected printers.
 Clicking on the connected printer will take you to the printer's advanced settings.

 By default, the printer is connected via the CIFS protocol, and the bidirectional mode is disabled.